microsoft/vcpkg-docs/vcpkg/get_started/get-started-linux.md

 # Tutorial: Install and use packages on Linux with vcpkg

-This tutorial shows how to set up a C++ "Hello World" CMake project using the `fmt` library.
-Manage dependencies, construct the application, and execute the project with the help of vcpkg.
-This guide is tailored for a Linux environment.
+In this tutorial you'll create a C++ "Hello World" CMake project using vcpkg and the fmt library.
+You'll manage dependencies and build and run a simple application in a Linux environment.

 ## Prerequisites